Renters Rights LondonRenters Rights LondonRenters Rights London

 Increase of Rent and Mortgage Interest (Restrictions) Act

-Extended rent controls post-WWI and raised the rateable value thresholds for controlled properties.
+Extended rent controls post-WWI and raised the rateable value thresholds for controlled properties to cover nearly all rented homes.

 1923